VinSnowski/hurb-challenge-sosnowski/README.md

 docker compose up
 ```

-Two docker containers will be running.
-The model will be available for POST requests at [`http://localhost:3000/predict`](http://localhost:3000/predict) and the MLFlow server is located at [`http://localhost:5000/`](http://localhost:3000/predict)
+Two docker containers will be running, bentoml and mlflow.
+A model is generated at launch and is readily available for POST requests at [`http://localhost:3000/predict`](http://localhost:3000/predict) and the MLFlow server is located at [`http://localhost:5000/`](http://localhost:3000/predict)

 ### Usage